Skip to main content

 The Endocrine System and Nightly Restoration

-The functions as the body’s master control panel, with glands producing and releasing hormones directly into the circulatory system.
+The endocrine system functions as the body’s master control panel, with glands producing and releasing hormones directly into the circulatory system.
 These hormones then travel to target cells and organs, eliciting specific responses.
 When this delicate system experiences dysregulation, the downstream effects can be widespread, impacting everything from energy production to the quality of sleep.

 For instance, the adrenal glands produce cortisol, a hormone associated with the stress response.
 While essential for waking and alertness, elevated cortisol levels at night can interfere with the natural winding-down process, keeping the mind and body in a state of heightened vigilance.